What is Bounce Rate in SEO?

 Bounce Rate is Not Necessarily Bad

-A high bounce rate on a homepage or product launch page, for example, is virtually unavoidable (especially with the trend in one-page websites).
-You may also want a high bounce rate for information-based pages where users can find what they need and then move on.
 Wikipedia is a good example of this.
 As a result, optimizing for bounce rate does not always imply that you are enhancing the quality of your webpage or making it more useful to your visitors.

 Decreased Usability Because of High Bounce Rate